Abigail Scott

 Keeping your grip on the central handle of your board will allow you to maneuver it more quickly and easily.
 You may also carry it by slinging it over your shoulder, but remember that paddle boards are far more significant than surfboards.
 When you are initially getting accustomed to having your SUP, you may find that it requires some tweaking and finagling.

 When it comes to having fun while paddleboarding, the possibilities are almost endless after selecting a board, becoming comfortable with the fundamentals, and launching yourself into the water.
-Getting out on the water and paddling for the first time is easily the most daunting aspect of learning how to paddle board, so all you need to do is make that first move.
-It is entirely up to you whether you want to become an expert at crow pose while paddling on a stand-up paddleboard (SUP), hit the water with your best friend on board, or simply paddle to wherever the day takes you.
+Getting out on the water and paddling for the first time is easily the most daunting aspect of learning to swim board, so all you need to do is make that first move.
+It is entirely up to you whether you want to become an expert at crow pose while paddling on a stand-up paddleboard (SUP), hit the water with your best friend on board, or swim to wherever the day takes you.

 HIT THE WATER